betalars/mixxx-blogpost/content/news/2024-12-12-mixxing-up-pen-and-paper.md

 >
 > *She is out to kill you.*
 >
-> The harsh red light of a lazeer illuminates the huge test chamber, when suddenly, a cube drops from the ceiling.
+> The harsh red light of a laser illuminates the huge test chamber, when suddenly, a cube drops from the ceiling.
 But it is not like the others.
-Every Cube had a Aperture Logo on it.
+Every Cube so far had an Aperture printed on it.
 But this one ... a heart?
 Memories of betraying an old friend flash before your eyes.
 >
 > You get closer, carefully stepping over the deadly laser beam, when you hear a faint sound.
 It is friendly.
 It does not want to hurt you.
 >